 b) Harnessing wind power from the movement of the air around us and from the movement of the oceans.

-c) Nuclear power from chemical and physical reactions.
+c) Nuclear power derived from chemical and physical reactions.

 Technology is the process of any life form using or manipulating matter and energy in ways that benefit them.
 Unfortunately there can be undesirable side effects of technologies especially since they have become more complex and powerful.
 Technology is something that we will continue to develop in order to improve our chances of survival and give us the things we want.
 Now that I have given a definition of technology I will discuss in the next section some of the side effects related to current technologies.